minopeef/game-of-life/README.md

 Currently, the game board is set to to a fixed size of 30 x 50 cells.
 This value is adjustable.

 Code design:
-* as always I took a piece of paper, and draw how IT should look.
+* As always I took a piece of paper, and draw how IT should look.
 * Then wrote down what app should do, like "outputs cells 30x50", "a cell is clickable", "compute next generation" etc.
 * Next broke down the app in components and functions.
 And made connections between.
 * Last step was make out a sequence of actions:

 1. Make 2-dimensional array
 2. Output the array on the screen
 3. Make cells clickable